-Ayesha was on the way to a class.
+Ayesha was on the way to an English class.
 A group of boys were hiding under the stairwell and filmed up her skirt as she walked up to the second floor.
 One of the boys put the film online.
-The next day other students were laughing and pointing at her and she saw graffiti in the girls' toilet saying she was a whore.
+The next day other students were laughing and pointing at Sam saying she was a whore.